jac0bwilson/final-year-project/README.md

 can be done in the permissions settings for the file (right click -> Properties -> Permissions).

-### Manual Setup
+### 2. Manual Setup

 To run this project locally, from the source code, you need to have npm and Node.js installed on your device.
 Instructions for how to do this can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-With these tools installed, you can then navigate to the root of my project directory, and instal dependencies via the following command.
+With these tools installed, you can then navigate to the root of my project directory, and install dependencies via the following command.

 ```sh
 npm install